jcont12/ProgrammingNotes/Langs & Frameworks/React/react.md

 You should try and name any method that *you are calling from an event* with the words HANDLER (switchNameHandler).

 Always update state in an inmutable fashion (without mutating original state).
 Create a copy of the state, modify this copy and then update the state with setState.
+It is always a good idea to begin by planning what the components hierarchy is going to look like, what components are we going to be using, and figure out which components will become containers (will hold state).

 ### CONTEXT